Crash and Burn

 Friday, that’s what’s good.
-I started this morning unwittingly speaking to a group of recovering alcoholics about my process of surrender.
+I started this morning unwittingly speaking to a 12-step group of recovering alcoholics about my process of surrender.
 This is my very favorite topic to discuss because in the past six months, external forces in my life have all but pistol-whipped me into a constant state of bowing (or Bowie-ing ?) before the Powers that Be.
-Never before has it been so impossibly clear to me that my reactive state to things outside of my control will not work when the universe responds better to a calmer, non-reactor.
+Never before has it been so impossibly clear to me that my reactive state to things outside of my control does not work when the universe responds better to a calmer, non-reactor.
 I wrote about my tussle with Fate here.

 It makes me cringe when I think about where I was mentally six months ago.
-I woke up each morning sending intentions to Bowie for good measure, then immediately ruminating over my financial messiness.
+I woke up each morning sending intentions to Bowie for good measure, then immediately ruminated over my financial messiness.
 Almost as if The Force heard me and decided to laugh one day, I was involved in a major head-on collision that directly insured financial meltdown and general chaos.
 I will forever remember the feeling of absolute certainty that this was not how I go out–whether by death or by relapse.
-I don’t know how or why that thought came to me, but the second before I saw the truck barrel toward me, I felt myself release control and accept that I was not going to die and I did not have to drink over this.
+I don’t know how or why that thought came to me, but the second before I saw the Toyota 4×4 barrel toward me, I felt myself release control and accept that I was not going to die and I did not have to drink over this.
 I fully cop to the possibility that I was undergoing shock, yet my intuition tells me that I was watching myself undergo a profound shift in perception.
 I saw my life exactly as it was in that moment, even if it was at point-blank range.

 Without disclosing too many details, I will just say that I could no longer continue at my former job without an available vehicle.
-Cut-to: no job, no way to afford my apartment, out by the first week of February.
+Cut-to: no job, no way to afford my apartment–out by the first week of February.
 At this juncture in my already-storied sobriety, I see that my instinct to suit up for an arm-wrestling tournament with the Universe is futile and self-defeating.
 With all of the courage and support from friends I can muster, I Say Uncle.
 You win, magnificent unicorn of a higher power.
 Today, my choice is to either feel sorry for myself or to stay open to being pleasantly surprised by life.
 I am but a passenger.